Team-BHP > Shifting gears

 his rebuttal, any company which has a known potential of making a 1000cr profit if only makes a profit of 400cr is basically a loss of 600cr, also most govt.
 PSU's are making profit due to the monopoly they enjoy, put them in the water and then see them sink.

-Gaur is offline (6) Thanks
+Gaur is online now (6) Thanks

 Old 21st October 2021, 10:19 #17